RECOMMENDED PROVIDERS | PLAN HIGHLIGHTS | RECOMMENDED FOR | MONTHLY FEES | DETAILS |

 "must have", but now it's no longer new and every caller expects to

 be given that choice.
-Other options people currently expect is chat and
+Other options people currently expect are chat and

 texting.